zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/network/edit-settings.d.ts:7:5 - (ae-forgotten-export) The symbol "CreateIdentityResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:8:5 - (ae-forgotten-export) The symbol "RevokeRightsResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:9:5 - (ae-forgotten-export) The symbol "GrantRightsResponse" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:23:5 - (ae-forgotten-export) The symbol "CarbonioModule" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:22:5 - (ae-forgotten-export) The symbol "CarbonioModule" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:25:5 - (ae-forgotten-export) The symbol "AppRouteDescriptor" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:24:5 - (ae-forgotten-export) The symbol "AppRouteDescriptor" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:30:5 - (ae-forgotten-export) The symbol "BoardView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:29:5 - (ae-forgotten-export) The symbol "BoardView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:32:5 - (ae-forgotten-export) The symbol "SettingsView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:34:5 - (ae-forgotten-export) The symbol "SearchView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:31:5 - (ae-forgotten-export) The symbol "SearchView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:36:5 - (ae-forgotten-export) The symbol "UtilityView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:33:5 - (ae-forgotten-export) The symbol "UtilityView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:38:5 - (ae-forgotten-export) The symbol "PrimaryAccessoryView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:35:5 - (ae-forgotten-export) The symbol "PrimaryAccessoryView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:40:5 - (ae-forgotten-export) The symbol "SecondaryAccessoryView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:37:5 - (ae-forgotten-export) The symbol "SecondaryAccessoryView" needs to be exported by the entry point lib.d.ts
 // lib/store/context-bridge.d.ts:4:5 - (ae-forgotten-export) The symbol "PackageDependentFunction" needs to be exported by the entry point lib.d.ts
 // lib/store/context-bridge.d.ts:5:5 - (ae-forgotten-export) The symbol "AnyFunction" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:26:9 - (ae-forgotten-export) The symbol "Action_2" needs to be exported by the entry point lib.d.ts